Subtext - A multi-user BBS server for classic MacOS

 - Configurable main menu key shortcuts

-- Telnet brute-force IP banning by sending UDP packets to a firewall host
+- Telnet brute-force IP banning by sending messages to a firewall host

 By default, Subtext only shows its log window at the console.